 AABS has evolved over the years and this year (2018) it started on a historic journey with the launch of AABS Accreditation, the first ever African Accreditation for African business schools.
 This Accreditation is based on values relative to the African continent and promises to bring Africa business schools to the forefront of management education.
 For more information, please visit https://www.aabschools.com/.

 Seed is a Stanford GSB-led initiative that’s working to end the cycle of global poverty.
 We partner with entrepreneurs in emerging markets to build thriving enterprises that transform lives.

-Email Emma Martens at email@example.com for questions or concerns.
+Email Maddie Handler email@example.com for questions or concerns.